dhh1128/cfa/README.md

 Another simple CFA convention is the __infix__ pattern.
 In this pattern, files that bind the same CFA share a common 1-to-3-digit infix in their names.
 The infix cannot begin a name.
 It must be preceded by two hyphens and followed by a non-word character.

 Suppose a police photographer is documenting an accident that involved several vehicles, and each will be photographed from multiple angles and lighting conditions.
-They might associate photos for vehicle 1 using a common infix: `front-bumper--01.jpg` and `drivers-door--01.jpg`, respectively.
+They might associate photos of vehicle 1 using a common infix: `front-bumper&mdash;01.jpg` and `drivers-door&mdash;01.jpg`, respectively.

 ![infix CFA](infix-cfa.png)

 Infixes are compared numerically, not textually; this means an infix of `01` and an infix of `1` are equivalent.

-A file may bind more than one infix in its name: `tangled-bumpers--1--3.jpg` is a member of groups using both the `1` and `3` infixes, and might show both vehicles 1 and 3 in our example.
+A file may bind more than one infix in its name: `tangled-bumpers&mdash;1&mdash;3.jpg` is a member of CFAs using both the `1` and `3` infixes, and might show both vehicles 1 and 3 in our example.

 Normally, infixes are directionless; however, advanced options can change this.